Chapter 8 : The Shrieking Shack

 I laugh and humor her as she flails around, he hair becoming steadily more frizzed as the night goes on.

 When the song finally ends, some of us break apart form the crowd.
 I let go of Sirius and give him another smile.
 We say nothing, just smirk at one another.
 I feel like I’m on fire and doused in the most comfortable liquid all at once.
 I just turn around to make my way back over to the table with the drinks.
-I’ve finished three now.
+I’ve finished two now.
 I grab a bottle and pour myself some more.

 I gulp my drink down as I make my way back over to Remus, who is now laughing and chatting with Emmeline and Marigold.